All you need to know about growing Lion's Mane Mushrooms

 With one hand, gently grip the entire fruit body and gently twist to pull the entire mushroom fruit body off at the base.

-Ensure all of the mushroom has been removed, you should see brown substrate, from which the next crops will growth one hand, gently grip the entire fruit body and gently twist to pull the entire mushroom fruit body off at the base.
+Ensure all of the mushroom has been removed, you should see brown substrate, from which the next crops will grow.
+With one hand, gently grip the entire fruit body and gently twist to pull the entire mushroom fruit body off at the base.

 The next crop will grow out of the same holes, so there is no need to make new holes.
 All you have to do is follow the steps as before, spraying the paper towel each day and await another 2-3 weeks for your next crop.
 You can expect 2-3 crops over the kits life cycle.
 The kits will continue to yield until the nutrition is exhausted.